yasiryagi/helpdesk/roles/builders/README.md

 # Overview
 This page contains information on how you can contribute to building the Joystream platform.
-We are also happy to see community members [contribute](#bugs-and-improvements) unprompted, and will always evaluate whether these warrants a bounty.
+We are also happy to see community members [contribute](#bugs-and-improvements) unprompted, and will always evaluate whether these warrant a bounty.

 In any case, this guide will mainly focus on incentivized contributions through formalized [Community Bounties](#community-bounties).